 A lawman (Robert Mitchum) takes a young gunfighter (Robert Walker Jr.) under his wing as he approaches his new assignment as sheriff in the town where his nemesis is the man (John Anderson) who killed his son.
 This undistinguished western, directed by Burt Kennedy (SUPPORT YOUR LOCAL SHERIFF), is as routine as a TV episode of GUNSMOKE or RAWHIDE.
 Though the film is called YOUNG BILLY YOUNG, the film is about Mitchum's character but the film lacks a core.
 Mitchum seems rather lackadaisical about his revenge.
 What the film needs is the kind of intensive, repressed fire that James Stewart brought to his Anthony Mann westerns.
 Angie Dickinson as the saloon girl who falls for Mitchum doesn't have much to do except show off her legs and the film's finale is either a ripoff or homage to RIVER OF NO RETURN which starred Mitchum and with Dickinson subbing for Marilyn Monroe.
 The incongruous score is by the jazz drummer Shelly Manne and the title song is sung, quite nicely too, by Mitchum.
 With David Carradine, Jack Kelly, Paul Fix, Parley Baer and Deana Martin (Dean's daughter and pretty lousy) as Walker's romantic interest.

-A small group of scientists arrive on a small Pacific island in the hopes of determining what happened to the previous group of scientists who have disappeared as well as do research of the effects of radiation from recent A-bomb tests.
+A small group of scientists arrive on a small Pacific island in the hopes of determining what happened to the previous group of scientists who have disappeared as well as do research on the effects of radiation from recent A-bomb tests.
 Meanwhile, a series of earthquakes threaten the island as members of their group disappear.
 Roger Corman directs this sci-fi creature feature that's barely over an hour long.
-It's low budget is only too obvious and the film shoves logic down the tubes.
+Its low budget is only too obvious and the film shoves logic down the tubes.
 Corman compensates by economizing the tension but it doesn't override the film's innate silliness.
 Still, it retains that nostalgic charm that those 1950s low budget sci-fi programmers have for so many baby boomers.
 The cast includes Richard Garland, Pamela Duncan, Russell Johnson (later to reach TV fame as the professor in GILLIGAN'S ISLAND) and Ed Nelson.

 An evil hairless cat (Bette Midler) going by the name of Kitty Galore hatches a plan for world domination that would have dogs turn on their owners thus allowing for a world of cat domination with her as dictator.
 To this end, two dogs (James Marsden, Nick Nolte), a cat (Christina Applegate) and a pigeon (Katt Williams) reluctantly join forces to stop the evil Kitty Galore!
 A long belated sequel to the 2001 CATS AND DOGS, this family friendly, heavily CGI'd comedy is harmless enough but never manages to establish a comedic rhythm, instead it's all over the place.
 If it shoots enough cat and dog jokes at you, it's bound to hit a mark once in awhile.
 But the film reaches inspiration only twice.
 The opening credits are a witty parody of and homage to Maurice Binder's title credits to the James Bond films, with leaping felines instead of nude female silhouettes, dogs on bones instead of nudes on gun barrels and there's even a Shirley Bassey song accompanying it.
 The other is an amusing parody of SILENCE OF THE LAMBS with Sean Hayes (Mr. Tinkles of the 2001 film) as a Hannibal Lecter like cat.
 The cast includes Roger Moore, Michael Clarke Duncan and Wallace Shawn as felines and Neil Patrick Harris and Joe Pantoliano as dogs with Chris O'Donnell representing the human species.